 agent with potent vasodilating properties

-- Having their most recent pulmonary capillary wedge pressure (PCWP) < 20 mm Hg within
+- having their most recent pulmonary capillary wedge pressure (PCWP) < 20 mm Hg within

 24 hours before randomization

-- Having a clinical status so acutely unstable that the potential subject could not
+- having a clinical status so acutely unstable that the potential subject could not

 tolerate placement of a right heart catheter or the 3-hour placebo period

-management of an acute coronary syndrome)
+for management of an acute coronary syndrome).

 Locations and Contacts